WattTime/watttime-python-client/README.md

 tcy_profile = calculator.calculate_tcy(2024)
 ```

 The returned tcy_profile is a pandas series with hourly timestamps in the specified timezone and corresponding MOER values (in lbs CO2/MWh).
 The profile provides hourly values that represent typical grid emissions patterns for the region.
+Note that this data has a lower variance than real-time MOER data, so it should not be used to estimate the carbon reduction opportunity from load-shifting/AER.

 This can be useful for:

-* Building energy modeling and optimization
+* Estimating the relative carbon impact of building design choices
 * Understanding typical emissions patterns in a region
-* Planning load shifting strategies
-* Analyzing weekday vs weekend patterns